Watercolor Materials List

 A covered plastic palette with a good sized mixing area

 I recommend Arches 140 cold press.
 I will make 22" X 30" sheets available for $6.
-If you prefer to buy your own, we will discuss paper at the first class.
+We usually paint on no larger than a quarter sheet - 11X15.

 A pencil and a soft eraser.